GitHub Setup

 • Deploy Forge never stores your GitHub password

-• Authorization uses OAuth with limited, revocable permissions
+• Authorization uses the GitHub App model with limited, revocable permissions

 • Webhook secrets use HMAC-SHA256 for signature verification